arend-lang/site/src/documentation/language-reference/definitions/parameters.md

 {% arend %}
 \func f (A : \Type) => \lam a b => a = {A} b
 {% endarend %}

+An implicit argument can also be inferred if its type has a unique element definitionally.
+That is, if it is a {%ard%}\Sigma{%endard%}-type with no parameters or a record with no fields.